top of page

 Intent:

-• Are happy, healthy and curious learners who read confidently and fluently and seek to acquire knowledge independently.
+1. Are happy, healthy, and curious learners who read fluently and confidently, using reading to explore and understand the world around them.

-• Develop a lifelong enjoyment of reading taking genuine pleasure from what they read, becoming enthusiastic, independent and reflective readers.
+4. Develop a lifelong love of reading, becoming enthusiastic, independent, and reflective readers.

-• Active prior knowledge, building on the skills, knowledge and understanding acquired previously.
+5. Make links to prior knowledge, building on the skills, knowledge, and understanding they have acquired over time.

-• Make responses to what they read, retrieving key information from the text as well as making accurate inferences and justifications.
+7. Respond thoughtfully to what they read, retrieving key information and making accurate inferences and justifications.

-• Can summaries the main points in the text, considering the who, what, when, where and why.
+8. Summarise main ideas in a text, considering the key elements of who, what, when, where, and why.

 Picture1.png